Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 123. What are the indications for an arterial line?

-124. The CBG is an alternative to what?
+124. The capillary blood gas is an alternative to what?

 It gives a rough estimate of the pH and PaCO2.
-The PO2 is of no value for estimating oxygenation because venous blood does not carry oxygen.
+However, the PO2 is of no value for estimating oxygenation because venous blood does not carry oxygen.

 126. How is the ABG procedure done?

-128. What are the sites for the CBG?
+128. What are the sites for a capillary blood gas?

-The heel of the foot, fingertip, and earlobe.
+The site include the heel of the foot, fingertip, and earlobe.

 129. ABG samples provide what?

-They provide precise measurements of Acid-Base balance and the lung’s ability to oxygenate the blood and remove CO2.
+They provide precise measurements of Acid-Base balance and the lung’s ability to oxygenate the blood and remove carbon dioxide.

 130. An accurate interpretation of an ABG requires what?